simon-brooke/the-great-game/doc/Dynamic-consequences.md

 ## Plot follows player

 As Role Playing Games have moved towards open worlds - where the player's movement in the environment is relatively unconstrained - the clockwork has become strained.
 The player has to get to particular locations where particular events happen, and so the player has to be very heavily signposted.
+Sometimes the mark you have to hit to trigger the next advance of the plot can be extremely awkward; [an example from Cyberpunk 2077](https://youtu.be/GEYkuctBUYE?t=2990) is finding the right spot, in the quest 'They Won't Go When I Go', to trigger the button which raises the cross.

 Another solution - which I'd like to explore - is 'plot follows character'.
 The player is free to wander at will in the world, and plot relevant events will happen on their path.
 And by that I don't mean that we associate a set of non-player characters which each quest - as current Role Playing Games do - and then uproot the whole set from wherever they normally live in the world and dumping down in the player's path; but rather, for each role in a quest or plot event, we define a set of characteristics required to fulfill that role, and then, when the player comes to a place where there are a set of characters who have those characteristics, the quest or plot event will happen.

 ## Cut scenes, cinematics and rewarding the player